brandstetter-johannes/RUDDER_post/index.md

 Blog post to [RUDDER: Return Decomposition for Delayed Rewards][arxiv-paper].

 Recently, tasks with **delayed rewards** that required **model-free** reinforcement learning attracted a lot of attention via complex strategy games.
-For example, DeepMind currently focuses on the delayed reward games [**Capture the flag**][capture-the-flag] and [Starcraft][starcraft-paper], whereas Microsoft is putting up the [Marlo][Marlo-Challenge] environment, and Open AI announced its [Dota 2][Dota-blog] achievements.
-Mastering these games with delayed rewards using model-free reinforcement learning poses a great challenge and an almost insurmountable obstacle, see the excellent [Understanding OpenAI Five][Und-Dota-5] blog.
+For example, DeepMind currently focuses on the delayed reward games [**Capture the flag**][capture-the-flag] and [**Starcraft**][starcraft-paper], whereas Microsoft is putting up the [**Marlo**][Marlo-Challenge] environment, and Open AI announced its [**Dota 2**][Dota-blog] achievements.
+Mastering these games with delayed rewards using model-free reinforcement learning poses a great challenge and an almost insurmountable obstacle, see the excellent [**Understanding OpenAI Five**][Und-Dota-5] blog.
 Delayed rewards are very common as they typically appear in reinforcment learning (RL) tasks with episodic or sparse rewards.
-They impose a fundamental problem onto learning whose solution is a [long standing challenge in RL (abstract, p. vii)][sutton-thesis].
+They impose a fundamental problem onto learning whose solution is a [**long standing challenge in RL (abstract, p. vii)**][sutton-thesis].
 For complex real-world tasks, e.g. autonomous driving or controling smart cities, appropriate models are not available and difficult to learn and, thus, only model-free reinforcement learning is feasible.

-Via RUDDER, we introduce a novel model-free RL approach to overcome delayed reward problems.
-RUDDER directly and efficiently assigns credit to reward-causing state-action pairs and thereby speeds up learning in model-free reinforcement learning with delayed rewards dramatically.
+Via RUDDER, we introduce a novel model-free RL approach to overcome **delayed reward problems**.
+RUDDER **directly and efficiently assigns credit to reward-causing state-action pairs** and thereby speeds up learning in model-free reinforcement learning with delayed rewards dramatically.

 # The main idea of RUDDER

-This is a 5 min read of the main idea of RUDDER:
+This is a **5 min read** of the main idea of RUDDER:

-We propose a paradigm shift for delayed rewards and model-free reinforcement learning.
+We propose a paradigm shift for **delayed rewards** and **model-free** reinforcement learning.
 A reason is that conventional methods have problems, therefore:
   1. Do not use temporal difference (TD) since it suffers from vanishing information and leads to high bias, even with eligibility traces.
   2. Do not use Monte Carlo (MC) since averaging over all possible futures leads to high variance.
   3. Do not use conventional value functions based on state-action pairs since the expected return has to be predicted from every state-action pair.
 A single prediction error might hamper learning.

-Supervised Learning: Assume you have high reward and average reward episodes.
+**Supervised Learning**: Assume you have high reward and average reward episodes.
 Supervised learning identifies state-action pairs that are indicative for high rewards.
-We therefore want to adjust the policy such that these state-action pairs are reached more often.
-Reward redistribution to these state-action pairs achieves these adjustments.
+We therefore want to adjust the policy such that these state-action pairs are reached more often. **Reward redistribution** to these state-action pairs achieves these adjustments.

-Value function is a step function: The main idea of RUDDER is to exploit the fact that the value function is a step function.
+**Value function is a step function**: The main idea of RUDDER is to exploit the fact that the value function is a step function.
 Complex tasks are hierarchical with sub-tasks or sub-goals.
 Completing them is reflected by a step in the value function.
 In this sense, steps indicate events like achievements, failures, or change of environment/information.
 In general, a step in the value function is a change in return expectation (higher/lower amount of return or higher/lower probability to receive return).
 The reward is redistributed to these steps.
 In particular, identifying the large steps is important since they speed up learning tremendously:
   * Large increase of return (after adjusting the policy).
   * Sampling more relevant episodes.